akoen/blog/content/posts/fine-line-once-crossed.md

 The moment I entered the chimney, I knew that I had gone the wrong way.
 The slightly off-vertical wall upon which my feet smeared desperately was slippery, and my feet skated as I tried to crawl upwards.
 It was terrifying.
 Down-climbing was out the question---it is almost impossible inside a squeeze chimney, and without any gear to catch me it would be suicide.
 My only option was to continue upwards, but there was hope.

 Above me, I had spotted a tiny fissure in the rear wall.
 Not large, but more than big enough for me to place a cam.
 As I squirmed upwards like a crazed inchworm, my gaze was locked on the beautiful crack above me, only a few feet away.
 Six inches... three inches...
 Santa wanted a career change.
 I stretched my hand as far as it could reach; my feet skated.
 After a final desperate thrutch, I grabbed my beloved #1 Totem cam, shoved it into the crack, and clipped my rope to it with the relief of a man who has just escaped his fate.
-Suddenly full of unfounded confidence, I stretched for the large hold above, and my feet finally abandoned me.
+Suddenly full of unfounded confidence, I stretched for the large hold above, and felt my feet finally abandon me.
 I was left hanging there by one hand, attached to the rock by the single piece of protection that I had placed just moments ago.

 When my dad finally finished the pitch and joined me at the station, he was full of laughs.
-"That was awesome!" he proclaimed, looking back down into the chasm below, "although that number one down there was way overcammed."
+"That was awesome!" he proclaimed, looking back down into the chasm below, "although that number one down there was a bit stuck."

 He, of course, had no idea what I had just been through.
 While I had been thrashing for my life high above him, he had sat at the base of the cave belaying, blissfully unaware and admiring the view.
 I thought it best not to tell him.